bUnit-dev/bUnit/docs/site/docs/interaction/render-modes.md

 ```

 > [!NOTE]
-> If a component under test uses the `ComponentBase.RendererInfo` property and the `SetRendererInfo` on `TestContext` hasn't been passed in a `RendererInfo` object, the renderer will throw an exception.
+> If a component under test uses the `ComponentBase.RendererInfo` property and the `SetRendererInfo` on `BunitContext` hasn't been passed in a `RendererInfo` object, the renderer will throw an exception.